silitics/rpi-derive-key/README.md

 where `<BYTES>` is the key size in bytes and `<INFO>` is some arbitrary string.

-For instance, to generate a 512-bit filesystem encryption key run:
+For instance, to generate a 512-bit filesystem encryption key, run:

 ```
 rpi-derive-key hex 64 fs.root.encryption